ember-cli/ember-try/README.md

 ```

+#### `ember try:fastboot`

+This command installs `ember-cli-fastboot` and attempts to run `ember fastboot`, to determine FastBoot compatibility.
+There is one option, `timeout` (Default: 30000), which is used to determine success.
+If `ember fastboot` successfully
+starts up a sever, this command waits until the timeout to declare success.

 #### `ember try:reset`

 This command restores the original `bower.json` from `bower.json.ember-try`, `rm -rf`s `bower_components` and runs `bower install`.
 For use if any of the other commands fail to clean up after (they run this by default on completion).